ymasory/alacs/README.md

 There are two ways to contribute to Alacs:

 * Submitting suggestions for bug reports.
 You can do this on [the wiki](https://github.com/alacscala/alacs/wiki).
-* Writing code (e.g., submitting patches, joining the team, etc.)
+* Writing code (e.g., submitting patches, joining the team, etc.).

 Thank you for helping improve Alacs!